Hufamily/MathTeamLinearRegression/README.md

 ## 6. Run the code.
 Run each cell step by step by clicking on the arrow in the upper left.
 If you run into any issues, let us know.

-For fitting your own function, please edit the last cell, the comments should indicate where you need to edit.
+For fitting your own function, please edit the second to last cell, the comments should indicate where you need to edit.

+To find the $R^2$ value, run the last cell, while modifying the number of parameters and function.